nazifishrak/nazifishrak/README.md

 - 🤝 I’m looking for help with **getting started with DevOps**

-- 👨‍💻 All of my projects are available at [nazif.website](nazif.website)
+- 👨‍💻 All of my projects are available at [http://nazif.website/](nazif.website)

 - 💬 Ask me about **my interests, experience at UBC, tech**